One-on-one With Internet Star David Dobrik

 “We drove a convertible into a car wash!” he titled a video from seven months ago with 18 million views.
 “Surprising people with Justin Bieber!” is another from nine months ago.
 It has 26 million views.

-Another reason he’s made headlines is for racially insensitive content he’s made in past videos.
+Another reason he’s made headlines is for racially insensitive content he’s shared in past videos.
 This summer, clips of Dobrik perpetuating racial stereotypes resurfaced.

 “I think for a while I was just kind of like, I’m the goofball, that’s what I am,” he said at the time in an apology.
 “But I think there’s parts of this where I need to be more serious, because I want to be a good role model for the people watching.”